Lumenjer/ArduinoLamp/README.md

 -	demo mode;
 - 	saving all effects settings;
 - 	indication of change of settings;
--	more flexible system and new ways to controle;
+-	more flexible system and new ways to control;